 - Designing teacher preparation programs that promote ambitious science teaching.

 - Understanding the role of language in teaching and learning science.

 - Defining critical multimedia literacies for teachers and students in science education.

-This program prepares scholars and researchers to explore important issues in science education that have an impact on the teaching and learning of science.
-A primary focus is exploration of important questions that can impact children, science teachers, and science classrooms as well as informing other scholars in the field of science education.
-As a student you will develop and refine your own research questions and agenda in concert with others dedicated to the same goal.
-You will study important topics in science education and then immerse yourself in real-world research alongside nationally recognized specialists in their field.
-Experts in the field of science education will guide and support your work.
+As a student you will develop and refine your own research questions and your research agenda in concert with others dedicated to your same goals.
+You will study important topics in science education and immerse yourself in real-world research alongside nationally recognized specialists in their field who will guide and support your work.

 Plan of Study